tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ---
-title: Virtuális hálózat megtervezése az Azure HDInsight
+title: Plan a virtual network for Azure HDInsight
-description: Ismerje meg, hogyan tervezhet Azure Virtual Network üzemelő példányt a HDInsight más felhőalapú erőforrásokhoz vagy az adatközpontban található erőforrásokhoz való összekapcsolásához.
+description: Learn how to plan an Azure Virtual Network deployment to connect HDInsight to other cloud resources, or resources in your datacenter.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh